Song Lin (chemist)

-Song Lin is a Chinese-American organic electrochemist who is an associate professor at Cornell University.
+Song Lin is a Chinese-American organic electrochemist who is a Tisch University Professor at Cornell University.
 His research involves the development of new synthetic organic methodologies that utilize electrochemistry to forge new chemical bonds.
 He is an Associate Editor of the journal Organic Letters, and serves on the Early Career Advisory Board of Chemistry - A European Journal.
 He was named by Chemical & Engineering News as one of their Trailblazers of 2022, a feature highlighting LGBTQ+ chemists in academia.

 Early life and education

 Lin was born in Tianjin.
 He became interested in science as a child, doing simple household experiments, and was supported by his high school chemistry teacher to pursue a career in research.
 He completed his bachelor's degree in chemistry at Peking University where he worked under the supervision of Zhangjie Shi.
 Lin moved to the United States for graduate studies and joined the organic chemistry department at Harvard University for doctoral research, where he researched small molecule asymmetric catalysis with Eric Jacobsen.